 My entire life I had based my perception of who God was on what I had read in the Bible and learned from other Bible experts.
 Now for the first time, I started questioning the Bible itself.
 I had to be sure that the very book I was prepared to be martyred for, was water tight, perfectly preserved through the centuries, had no contradictions, and was God’s perfect will for my life.
 I was in for a shock however…

 My research about who put the Bible together, how it was translated into English, the way that entire concepts (like the words “Pastor”, “church”, “obey” and many others) had been twisted by the translators to conform to the 15 Rules which were laid down by King James I of England, uncovered inconsistencies that were far too many to mention.
 I even put up a challenge on Facebook a while ago for anybody to provide evidence that proves beyond a shadow of a doubt that the Bible is really as reliable as it claims to be.
 After several hundred comments, I concluded that even this was only a belief as well.
 Very few people know that there are none of the original manuscripts in existence today.
 All they have are copies of copies.
-There are lots of issues with believing the Bible was a perfect book and was an absolute must in the life of a Christian if you wanted to maintain your relationship with God.
+I started realizing there were lots of issues with believing the Bible was a perfect book and was an absolute must in the life of a Christian if you wanted to maintain your relationship with God.
 Some of the thoughts which popped up in my head during this period were:

 I was stopped dead in my tracks.
-If the God I had known all my life was the same God as the one who was described in this Bible, I didn’t want to have anything to do with him!
-Don’t just get angry with me as you’re reading this – go and READ these articles above and see for yourself!
+If the God I had known all my life was the same God as the one who was described in this Bible (especially the Old Testament), I didn’t want to have anything to do with him anymore!

 As someone who was used to be able to whip out a Bible verse for every question life could throw at me, this was a pretty daunting place to be in.
 Fortunately I made friends with a surprisingly large number of people who were roaming these same profane and unconventional spheres in their journey.
 I would still, up to this day, state that the most valuable thing you can find in this life is someone who understands you and your journey.